Photometric Objects Around Cosmic Webs (PAC) Delineated in a Spectroscopic Survey. IV. High Precision Constraints on the Evolution of Stellar-Halo Mass Relation at Redshift $z<0.7$: observation and measurements

 where $a$ and $b$ denotes the $a$th and $b$th radial bins.
 Finally, results from different redshift bins are combined according to the covariance matrices.
 Let $w_i(r_{\rm{p}})=\sigma^{-1}_i(r_{\rm{p}})$, where $\sigma_i^2(r_{\rm{p}})$ is the diagonal component of $\mathbf{C}_i$,

 According to the designs in Table \ref{tab:t1}, we measure $\bar{n}_2w_{\rm{p}}(r_{\rm{p}})$ in the radial range of $0.1h^{-1}{\rm{Mpc}}<r_{{\rm{p}}}<15 h^{-1}\rm{Mpc}$ with $N_{\rm{sub}}=100$ for the 3 redshift ranges.
+The measurements are extended to scales far beyond the virial radii of halos hosting pop$_1$ galaxies, and thus include information of both centrals and satellites.
 The results are shown as dots with error bars in Figure \ref{fig:fig3}, \ref{fig:fig4} and \ref{fig:fig5} for the Main sample, LOWZ and CMASS respectively.
 The square roots of the diagonal components of the covariance matrices are shown as error bars.
 The measurements are overall good for all mass bins within the whole radial ranges.